Del Beshore

 Delmer Beshore (born November 29, 1956) is an American former professional basketball player, formerly in the National Basketball Association (NBA).
 Born in Mechanicsburg, Pennsylvania, he played college basketball with California University of Pennsylvania.

 Biography

 Beshore, a 5'11" and 165 lb point guard, spent the 1978–79 NBA season with the Milwaukee Bucks, appearing in one minute of one game and registering no statistics.
 His final NBA season, in 1979–80, was spent with the Chicago Bulls, with whom he averaged 3.6 points per game in 68 contests.
 He was selected by the Dallas Mavericks in the 1980 NBA expansion draft but did not end up playing with them.

-Beshore also played in Italy with Sacramora Basket Rimini, with the Fresno Stars of the Western Basketball Association, and in 1984 was a player-coach with the Wyoming Wildcatters of the CBA.
+Beshore also played in Italy with Sacramora Basket Rimini, with the Fresno Stars of the Western Basketball Association, and in 1984 was a player-coach with the Wyoming Wildcatters of the Continental Basketball Association (CBA).
+Beshore was selected to the All-CBA Second Team and All-Defensive First Team in 1984.

 He is currently an assistant coach for Fresno Pacific University, where he has been since 1998.